withfig/challenge-fullstack/README.md

 We will evalute your project based on:

 1. **Correctness:** How well does the implementation work?
 What edge cases were considered?
+Were there any bugs?
 2. **Code quality and design:** Does the app use modern paradigms for typescript and web app frameworks?
 Is the code easy to follow?
 3. **Research and documentation:** How well are engineering decisions justified?
 What options were explored?
+4. **Product & UI**: Does this feel like a great product?
+Does it have unique and beautiful UX/UI?
+Is it simple and clear how to perform actions?
+If there are errors, are they handled gracefully?

 ### Database schema Challenge